 National Aging and Disability Transportation Center (NADTC)

-The National Aging and Disability Transportation Center (NADTC) is a national technical assistance center funded by FTA to promote the availability and accessibility of transportation options that serve the needs of people with disabilities, seniors and caregivers with a focus on the Section 5310 program and other transit investments.
+The National Aging and Disability Transportation Center (NADTC) is a national technical assistance center funded by FTA with guidance from the U.S. Department of Health and Human Services’ Administration for Community Living to promote the availability and accessibility of transportation options that serve the needs of people with disabilities, seniors and caregivers with a focus on the Section 5310 program and other transit investments.
 The NADTC supports the delivery of more effective, efficient, high-quality and coordinated specialized transportation services that maximize federal investments.
 The NADTC provides technical assistance, information and referral; develops field training; implements interactive communication and outreach strategies; and supports communities in assessing their needs and developing innovative transportation solutions.

 National Center for Mobility Management (NCMM)

-The National Center for Mobility Management supports FTA's Rides to Wellness Initiative and is funded through a cooperative agreement with FTA.
+The National Center for Mobility Management supports FTA's Transit & Health Access Initiative and is funded through a cooperative agreement with FTA.
 The Center works to help communities adopt transportation strategies and mobility options that empower people to live independently, and advance health, economic vitality and self-sufficiency.
-NCMM provides capacity-building technical assistance and training; catalogs and disseminates best practice information on innovative mobility management programs around the country; and works to improve and enhance the coordination of federal resources for human service transportation, especially for people with disabilities, older adults and people with lower incomes,
+NCMM provides capacity-building technical assistance and training; catalogs and disseminates best practice information on innovative mobility management programs around the country; and works to improve and enhance the coordination of federal resources for human service transportation, especially for people with disabilities, older adults and people with lower incomes.

 National Rural Transportation Assistance Program (RTAP)